-The Central Valley, parts of the Central Coast, and inland areas around Los Angeles can get pretty hot (but still be tolerable).
-Unless you're a heat-seeker, though, it's best to avoid Death Valley, Palm Springs, Joshua Tree, and the rest of the California desert until things cool off a bit.
+The Central Valley, parts of the Central Coast, and inland areas around Los Angeles get hot (but are still tolerable).
+Unless you're a heat-seeker, it's best to avoid Death Valley, Palm Springs, Joshua Tree, and the rest of the California desert until things cool off a bit.

 You can get details of the highs and lows around the state in August (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.

 Things to Do in California in August

-In years when the first Monday in September is also September 1, Labor Day weekend can begin in August.
-To get some ideas on what you can do over the long weekend, check out Labor Day Fun in California.
+In years when the first Monday in September is also September 1, Labor Day weekend begins in August.
+To get some ideas on what you can do over the long weekend, get some ideas for Labor Day fun in California.

-To celebrate National Lighthouse Day (August 7), make a visit to the California coast, where you'll find quite a few scenic light stations to visit.
+To celebrate National Lighthouse Day (August 7), make a visit to the California coast, where you'll find quite a few scenic California light stations to visit.

 Go whale watching in August.
-They're around all year round and in August, you'll be looking for blue whales, humpbacks, and Minke whales.
+They're around all year round, but in August, you'll be looking for blue whales, humpbacks, and Minke whales.

-While the roads are clear of snow, it's also a good time to go to the mountains or the cross the Sierras over Tioga Pass or one of the other high mountain roads to visit Eastern California along US Highway 395.
+While the roads are clear of snow, it's also an excellent time to go to the mountains or the cross the Sierras over Tioga Pass or one of the other high mountain roads to visit Eastern California along US Highway 395.

 What to Pack

-Because there are so many things to do in California during August and temperatures vary by location, your packing list can vary depending on what you're doing, but here are a few things to keep in mind.
+Because there are so many things to do in California during August and temperatures vary by location, your packing list will depend on what you're doing, but here are a few things to keep in mind.